In tachycardia, an abnormal electrical impulse starting in the upper or lower chambers of the heart causes the heart to beat faster.

 Ventricular tachycardia episodes may be brief and last only a couple of seconds without causing harm.
 But episodes lasting more than a few seconds can become a life-threatening medical emergency.

 Ventricular fibrillation.
-Ventricular fibrillation occurs when rapid, chaotic electrical impulses cause the ventricles to quiver ineffectively instead of pumping necessary blood to the body.
-This can be fatal if the heart isn't restored to a normal rhythm within minutes with an electric shock to the heart (defibrillation).
+Ventricular fibrillation occurs when rapid, chaotic electrical impulses cause the lower heart chambers (ventricles) to quiver instead of pumping necessary blood to the body.
+This can be deadly if the heart isn't restored to a normal rhythm within minutes with an electric shock to the heart (defibrillation).

 Ventricular fibrillation may occur during or after a heart attack.
-Most people who experience ventricular fibrillation have an underlying heart disease or have experienced serious trauma, such as being struck by lightning.
+Most people who have ventricular fibrillation have an underlying heart disease or have experienced serious trauma, such as being struck by lightning.

 Mayo Clinic electrophysiologist Fred Kusumoto, M.D., explains what happens in the heart to create atrial fibrillation and what can be done to fix it.

-When your heart is beating too fast, it may not pump blood effectively to the rest of your body.
-This can deprive your organs and tissues of oxygen and can cause the following tachycardia-related signs and symptoms:
+When your heart is beating too fast, it may not pump enough blood to the rest of your body.
+This can starve your organs and tissues of oxygen and can cause the following tachycardia-related signs and symptoms:

 - Shortness of breath

 - Heart palpitations — a racing, uncomfortable or irregular heartbeat or a sensation of "flopping" in the chest

 - Fainting (syncope)